First Mesa, Arizona

 First Mesa (Hopi: Wàlpi) is a census-designated place (CDP) in Navajo County, Arizona, United States, on the Hopi Reservation.
 As of the 2010 census, the CDP population was 1,555, spread among three Hopi villages atop the 5,700-foot (1,740 m) mesa: Hano (or Tegua, Arizona), Sitsomovi (or Sichomovi), and Waalpi (or Walpi).

+History

+Sikyátki is an abandoned village found near Walpi.
+According to oral tradition recorded by Henry Voth, it was destroyed by the inhabitants of Walpi.